prismicio/slice-machine/messages/git-repositories-not-linked.md

 ## How to fix the issue

-Update the project's `slicemachine.config.json`'s `repositoryName` property with the correct Prismic repository.
+Update the `repositoryName` property of the project's `slicemachine.config.json` file with the correct Prismic repository.

 A basic Slice Machine configuration file looks like this: